Token Cap-Table Management: Equity and Tokens on One Ledger (2026)

 Practical guidance

-- Maintain both ledgers as one combined picture — equity and tokens together.
+- Maintain both ledgers as one combined picture, equity and tokens together.

-- Confirm legal/securities/accounting treatment with counsel and your accountant — tooling does not decide it.
+- Confirm the legal, securities and accounting treatment with counsel and your accountant; tooling does not decide it.

-How Wag3s helps
+How Wag3s fits

 Further reading